 At Pressidium Engineering we have built a defensive and very strict end-to-end security system that is built on the platform itself: Starting from network-level firewalling and filtering, to secure WordPress provisioning and updates, to locked-down PHP environments, malware scanning, IP/geo-level banning, and web application layer filtering.

 Choosing a conventional WordPress hosting will simply look good only in the numbers at the beginning, while the true costs of choosing a cheap service will become apparent in the long-term, by slowly making your business hemorrhage time, revenue and overall peacefulness.

 The support you get from conventional WordPress hosting stops at the level of quick-fix solutions in order to keep their KPIs high, which are usually driven by profit and not customer satisfaction.

 Our philosophy is that our WordPress DevOps support team should be an extension of your business and an active stakeholder in your projects, providing guidance, help, and consultation in your business endeavors.
 Our white-glove Enterprise true DevOps support becomes integrated with your IT department, in order to work in synergy with your business, and no, this is not a fancy marketing buzzword that we use to sound like the cool kids on the block.

-We mean it and have concrete examples to show for.
+We mean it and have concrete examples to demonstrate our expertise.
 Can your current WordPress hosting provider say the same?